Connected Coordinated Motion Planning with Bounded Stretch: Preliminaries

 \section{Preliminaries}

 We consider \emph{robots} at integer grid positions.
-A set of $n$ unlabeled robots forms a \emph{configuration} $C$, corresponding to a vertex-induced subgraph $H$ of the infinite integer grid, with an edge between two grid vertices $v_1,v_2 \in C$ if and only if $v_1$ and $v_2$ are on adjacent grid positions, i.e., a distance of 1 apart.
+A set of $n$ unlabeled robots forms a \emph{configuration}~$C$, corresponding to a vertex-induced subgraph $H$ of the infinite integer grid, with an edge between two grid vertices $v_1,v_2 \in C$ if and only if $v_1$ and $v_2$ are on adjacent grid positions, i.e., a distance of 1 apart.
 A configuration is \emph{connected}, if $H$ is connected.
-Two configurations $C_1$ and $C_2$ \emph{overlap}, if they have at least one position in common.
-A configuration $C$ is \emph{$c$-scaled}, if it is the union of $c\times c$ squares of vertices.
-The \emph{scale} of a configuration $C$ is the maximal $c$ such that $C$ is $c$-scaled; this notion reflects the idea of objects being composed of pixels at a certain resolution.
-(Note that this is a generalization of the uniform pixel scaling studied in previous literature, which considers a $c$-grid-based partition instead of an arbitrary union, so it supersedes that definition and leads to a more general set of results; for simplicity, we refrain from using ``generalized scale'' and stick to ``scale'' in the rest of the paper.)
-As we will establish, sufficient scale ensures sufficient locally available building material for connected rearrangement.
-Two robots are \emph{adjacent} if their positions $v_1,v_2$ are adjacent, i.e., $(v_1,v_2) \in E(H)$; and \emph{diagonally adjacent} if their positions are adjacent with a common vertex $v$ such that $(v_1,v)$ and $(v,v_2)$ lie orthogonal.
+Two~configurations~$C_1$ and $C_2$ \emph{overlap}, if they have at least one position in common.
+Two~robots are \emph{adjacent} if their positions $v_1,v_2$ are adjacent, and \emph{diagonally adjacent} if their positions are adjacent with a common vertex $v$ such that $(v_1,v)$ and $(v,v_2)$ lie orthogonal.